Mid levelconsulting

 Q5

-Describe a situation where you had to manage a client expectation that conflicted with what your analysis actually showed.
-What was the situation, what steps did you take to address it, and what was the outcome?
+Tell me about a time when a client disagreed strongly with your team's recommendation during a project.
+What was the situation, what did you do to address their concerns, and what was the outcome?

 Q6